+A species of mustelid native to Scotland, Pine marten was widespread until the 18th century, but became extinct in most areas in the 19th.
 A carnivore, its diet consists mainly of small mammals and carrion.
-It will also take birds and eggs including those of Capercaillie, but research has shown that predation by Pine marten is unlikely to be the main cause of Capercaillie decline.
+It will also take birds and eggs including Capercaillie, but research has shown that predation by Pine marten is unlikely to be the main cause of Capercaillie decline.

-1. Advocating a vision for Scotland’s ecosystems that will create healthy habitats for the Pine marten.
+- Advocating a vision for Scotland’s ecosystems that will create healthy habitats for the Pine marten.

-2. Support current research into Pine marten distribution in Scotland.
+- Support current research into Pine marten distribution in Scotland.

-3. Object to control measures that will have a significant detrimental effect on the Pine marten.
+- Object to control measures that will have a significant detrimental effect on the Pine marten.

-4. Ensure the Scottish Biodiversity Strategy is fully implemented.
+- Ensure the Scottish Biodiversity Strategy addresses the IPBES drivers fully.

 Conflicts with humans, habitat fragmentation, and availability of suitable den sites.